simonyangme/ie-git/README.md

 # ie-git

-this repo is for io ios git talk
+this repo is for io ios git talk.